 One of the oldest museums in the Netherlands, the Teylers Museum is full of all kinds of curiosities.
 There are natural objects that will leave you intrigued and educated and some others that will have you scratching your head and wondering if you’ve just seen a unicorn skull.
 The collection includes fossils, scientific instruments, gems, and much more.

 The Teylers Museum also has a significant collection of paintings and drawings that include the works of Dutch Romantics and greats like Michelangelo and Raphael.
-Don’t miss the peaceful hofje in the middle of the museum where you can relax outside on a nice day.
 If you’re coming on a day trip from Amsterdam, make sure to use your iAmsterdam card for free admission.

 See inside a hofje